mkotsovoulou/-itc2197sp22/labs/salesTax/README.md

 ## Program Tasks in Java

-Open `salesTax.java` in the editor in the main function:
+Open `salesTax.java` in the editor and in the main method:

 * Define the following floating-point variables:
     * originalPrice